So Many IEP Goals,

 Hi!
 I'm Jane.
 I've been a speech-language pathologist in New York City for over 20 years.

-I created StoryWhys for myself and other school-based SLPs so we can provide high-quality, engaging language therapy despite busy schedules with mixed language groups and limited planning time.
+I created StoryWhys book companions for myself and other elementary school-based SLPs so we can provide high-quality, engaging language therapy despite busy schedules and limited planning time.

 In 2017, after having worked as a speech-language pathologist in schools for over 15 years, I hit a wall.
 I was writing mid-year progress reports for my students and, as I referred back to their IEP goals, I got that sinking feeling: I had not gotten around to targeting some of my students’ IEP goals.
 I felt like I was dropping the ball on the most important part of my job – helping my students learn what they needed to in therapy so that they could be more successful in their classrooms.